MarcoGos/davis_vantage/README.md

 [^1]: If values show as "Unknown" make sure the Davis time is set correctly.
 You can check this by using action "Davis Vantage: Get Davis Time" and, if necessary, correct it by using action "Davis Vantage: Set Davis Time".

-[^2]: The Archive Interval value can be set by action "Set Archive Period"
+[^2]: The Archive Interval value can be set by action "Davis Vantage: Set Archive Period"

 [^3]: Using WeatherLinkIP combined with sending information to weatherlink.com, may cause problems.
 It is recommended to disable sending information to weatherlink.com for best results.